energietransitie/needforheat-generic-firmware/README.md

 int schedule_size = sizeof(schedule)/sizeof(scheduler_t);
 ```
-NOTE: make sure the upload queue is large enough to hold all measurements data for at least two intervals, to prevent that measurements get lost.
-You can modift the upload queue size in the `upload.h` file.
+NOTE: Make sure the upload queue is large enough to hold all measurements data for at least two intervals, to prevent that measurements get lost.
+You can modify the upload queue size in the `upload.h` file.
 ### Create new task (M5CoreINK only)
 #### Normal task blueprint
 ```c